EchoTools/evr-data-recorder/README.md

-# evrtelemetry
+# nevr-agent

-A comprehensive suite of tools for recording, converting, and replaying EchoVR game session and player bone data.
+nevr-agent is a single CLI binary (`agent`) for recording, converting, and replaying EchoVR game session and player bone data.

 ## Features